Being Member-Centric: What Does It Mean in 2025?

 Imagine your generic working routine.
 As always, you are bombarded with emails, phone calls, and other notifications from a dozen members.
-As soon as the clock strikes 6 pm, you sigh with relief, close every tab on your laptop, and call it a night.
-All those unanswered chats remain waiting till the sun comes up.
-Is this the right member-centric approach?
-I doubt so.
+By 6 PM, you close every tab and quietly hope those unanswered chats survive until morning.
+The backlog follows you into the next day, and the next.
+Sound familiar?

 1. Grow a Helpful Online Community